STARTER GUIDE

 When the backup completes, VaultGuard:

-• Generates the SHA-256 manifest of every backed-up file
+• Generates the SHA-256 manifest of every backed-up file (Integrity code)

 • Begins copying to your cloud sync folder (if configured)